yuanmohe/yuanmohe_hugo_site/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hello, world!
 I am a PhD candidate in the [Department of Methodology](https://www.lse.ac.uk/methodology) and the [Data Science Institute](https://www.lse.ac.uk/DSI) at the [London School of Economics and Political Science](https://www.lse.ac.uk/).
-I hold a MSc in Applied Social Data Science from LSE and a BSc in Social Sciences from [University College London](https://www.ucl.ac.uk/).
+I hold an MSc in Applied Social Data Science from LSE and a BSc in Social Sciences from [University College London](https://www.ucl.ac.uk/).

 My PhD research examines how daily behaviours and social interactions reflect and reinforce socioeconomic inequality, using large-scale digital trace data and advanced computational methods (such as machine learning, natural language processing, and social network analysis).
-More broadly, I am interested in not only harnessing the potential of data science and AI to improve our understanding of society and humanity, but also evaluating the impacts of such technologies.
+More broadly, I am interested in not only harnessing the potential of data science and AI to improve our understanding of society and humanity but also evaluating the impacts of such technologies.
 Relevantly, I have a growing interest in AI policy and ethics.

+Pleae find my [industry resume here](/uploads/YuanmoHe_resume.pdf).(Last update: 28 Oct 2023)